aecsocket/sokol/README.md

 </div>

-Platform-agnostic entity composition framework, allowing server owners to configure their own items, mobs etc. and plugin developers to create composable features for these entities.
+Platform-agnostic entity composition and management framework, allowing server owners to configure their own items, mobs etc. and plugin developers to create composable features for these entities.

 ### [Quickstart and documentation](https://phosphorous.gitlab.io/sokol)